swimtrunks/database-app/README.md

 <h3>Features:</h3>

-1. Used a modern front-end framework : React.js (with hooks for the forms)
+1. Used a modern front-end framework : React.js
-2. Use of a modern API: Node.js
+2. Use of a modern API
 3. Use of client-side router: Did this with React router.
 4. Implemented animation
 5. Bulit forms for creating, updating and deleting employees with required field validation